shadiakiki1986/docker-fscrawler/README.md

 ## Changelog

+Version 2.4.2 (2018-10-04)
+- change the main base image to be ubuntu instead of alpine linux
+  - move the alpine linux image into a "alpine" folder
+  - move teh ubuntu linux image out of the "ubuntu" folder

 Version 2.4 (2017-12-27)
 - update fscrawler from 2.2 to 2.4
 - use `config-mount` for mounting config folder into fscrawler docker container